Features

 Data policies

-If you have any Data policies that apply to the query that was executed, the toolbar will show you what policies matches your queries, and the redactions applied.
+If you have any Data policies that apply to the query that was executed, the Show context section will show you what policies matches your queries, and the redactions applied.

 Result Metadata Table

-Clicking the "Show metadata" button in the results toolbar will expand the Result Metadata Table, which is a table of your queries cursors across all partitions.
+Clicking the "Show context" button in the results toolbar will expand the Result Metadata Table, which is a table of your queries cursors across all partitions.

 Result Metadata Table Explanation